trailblazer/trailblazer/README.md

 end
 ```

-Operations only need to implement `#process` which receives the arguments from the caller.
+Operations only need to define and implement steps, like the `#process!` steps.
+Those steps receive the arguments from the caller.

 You cannot instantiate them per design.
 The only way to invoke them is `call`.